Open Capsulectomy with Breast Implant Replacement Using Saline Filled Implants

 It is normal for scar tissue to form internally around a breast implant.
 In some patients this scar tissue may tighten and make the breast round, firm, and possibly painful.
 Excessive firmness of the breasts can occur soon after the original surgery or years later.
 The causes of capsular contracture are not fully understood.
 The incidence of symptomatic capsular contracture can be expected to increase over time.
 Capsular contracture may occur on one side, both sides or not at all.
 Calcification can occur within the scar tissue that surrounds breast implants.
 Treatment for capsular contracture may require surgery, removal of the capsule layer, implant replacement, or implant removal.
 Patients may elect to increase or decrease the size of their breast implants.

 Individuals with old, damaged or broken implants (either saline or silicone gel-filled) may consider capsulectomy surgery and breast implant exchange as a way to maintain the long-term results from their original surgery, whether for cosmetic or reconstructive purposes.
-You may be advised by your surgeon to consider replacing your breast implants with new ones, irrespective of how long you have had them.
+You may be advised by your plastic surgeon to consider replacing your breast implants with new ones, irrespective of how long you have had them.
 In some situations, you may be advised to consider new breast implants with a textured outer surface or to consider a different type of implants.
 Patients undergoing capsulectomy surgery and breast implant exchange must consider the possibility of future revisionary surgery.
 Breast implants do not have an indefinite lifespan and will probably require surgery for removal and/or replacement.

 Depending on the extent of the scarring problem, it may be necessary to place the implant in a different location, partially underneath the pectoralis muscle on the chest, alternatively in front of the pectoralis muscle if the original placement was behind the muscle, either completely or partially, known as a “dual plane”.
 Incisions for the capsulectomy procedure may be placed in different locations than those used for the original surgery.
 If the breasts are not the same size or shape before surgery, it is unlikely that they will be completely symmetrical afterward.
 Conditions that involve sagging of the breast or diminished skin tone (stretch marks) may require additional surgical procedures (breast lift/mastopexy) to reposition the nipple and areola upward and to remove loose skin.
 Additional procedures to internally tighten or reshape the implant pocket may be needed to reposition implants.